chef-boneyard/private-chef-administration/source/administration/private_chef_ctl.rst

 - The current state of the server is 'master' or 'backup' and that any migration has completed.
 - The failover VIP is correctly attached to only the 'master' node.
 - The DRBD state is correct based on the state of the server being 'master' or 'backup'.
-- The DRBD mountpoint is correctly mounted to only the 'master' node.
+- The DRBD mount point is correctly mounted to only the 'master' node.
 - The DRBD replication IPs (typically connected via crossover cable) are both pingable.
 - The runit status of the services are correct (up or down) based on the 'master' or 'backup' state.